-Indeed, many Flores class members said they did not trust staff members enough to make a report that they were being mistreated or abused.
+Indeed, many Flores class members have said they did not trust staff members enough to make a report of mistreatment or abuse.
 Children have reported to amici that facility staff threaten to write reports that will affect their immigration case, take away privileges, or delay their release from custody if they misbehave.
 See, e.g., Declaration of H.M. ¶ 6, Flores, ECF No. 578-4 (Ex.
 55) ("When I arrived, the staff here told me the rules . . .
 If we break the rules, we will get a report.
 The staff say that if we get a report, they will send it to the judge who decides whether we will stay in this country."); Declaration of H.S. ¶ 11, Flores, ECF No. 578-4 (Ex.
 49) ("Getting a report means we will spend more time here.
 The YCs [Youth Counselors] tell us this themselves, and I have heard them say this directly to groups of us many times."); Declaration of W.V.V. ¶ 16, Flores, ECF No. 1161-17 ("Some kids won't report bad things that happen because they are afraid.").
 These threats from staff "engender [children's] distrust and lack of confidence in the adults around them."
 Psychological Evaluation of Children and Conditions at Fort Bliss Emergency Intake Site at 6 ("Dr. Matlow Eval"), Flores, ECF No. 1161-7.
-The children who do muster the courage to speak up about being mistreated-whether at the hands of staff or other youth-are often ignored or punished.
+The children who do muster the courage to speak up about being mistreated are often ignored or punished.
 See, e.g., Declaration of Alejandro G. ¶ 5, Flores, ECF 420-4 (Ex.
 52) ("The staff punished me . . . when I told them that I felt unsafe."); Declaration of Daniel F. ¶ 6, Flores, ECF No. 420-4 (Ex.
 51) ("One youth here has physically assaulted me . . .
 I have filed at least twelve complaints to the staff to report the youth's conduct, but the staff have taken no action to protect me").